Ranking The 10 Real Madrid Longest Serving Managers

 5. Vicente del Bosque – 4 Years

-Vicente del Bosque is regarded as one of the greatest Real Madrid managers, Bosque is widely respected for his time as the manager at Santiago Bernabeu from 1999 to 2003 being in charge for 4 years.
-The Spaniard administrated 233 matches for the La Liga giants, under his guidance the Whites secured eight big trophies including two UEFA Champions League in 1999/00 and 2001/02 seasons, when Zidane scored the iconic goal in the final, La Liga twice, Spanish Super Cup, UEFA Super cup and Intercontinental cup enforcing global dominance.
+Vicente del Bosque is regarded as one of the greatest Real Madrid managers, Bosque is widely respected for his time as the manager at Santiago Bernabeu from 1999 to 2003, being in charge for 4 years.
+The Spaniard administrated 233 matches for the La Liga giants as the Whites secured eight big trophies, including two UEFA Champions League titles in the 1999/00 and 2001/02 seasons, under his guidance.
+It was under his reign that Zinedine Zidane scored the iconic goal in the final of the 2002 UEFA Champions League against Bayer Leverkusen.
+Additionally, they won La Liga twice, the Spanish Super Cup, the UEFA Super Cup and the Intercontinental Cup, enforcing global dominance.

 Matches | 246 |